Yemen's Houthis increase pressure with oil port attacks as truce talks drag on

 Levels of violence have sharply dropped since April when the U.N.-brokered truce was agreed and then renewed twice.
 U.N. officials say the spirit of truce has held since it expired with only relatively low levels of violence on the main frontlines.

-It has delivered the longest stretch of relative calm in the seven-year conflict that has killed tens of thousands of people.
+It has delivered the longest stretch of relative calm in a conflict that has killed tens of thousands of people.

 Government sources and oil sector employees told Reuters the incidents raised security concerns at maritime firms, with one last month recalling a tanker due to load 2 million barrels.